kartikuge/glorified-causalKeyValue/README.md

  Optional observability: Prometheus counters and a Grafana dashboard.

 <br>
-🧪 sample commands to reproduce the classic demo
+Sample commands to reproduce the classic demo

 replicate the write ordering + dependency wait seen in the lab handout: